 (A developer can dream, can't he?)

-P.S I'm kidding about the "objectively terrible" part - everyone will have their own metrics by which they make their judgments, but I admit that I do have a hard time understanding what possible set of metrics in 2016 a well informed developer would use that would result in a preference to Android or iOS development (market share aside of course).
+*P.S I'm kidding about the "objectively terrible" part - everyone will have their own metrics by which they judge platforms, but I admit that I do have a hard time understanding what possible set of metrics in 2016 a well informed developer would use that would result in a preference to Android or iOS development (market share aside of course).